A Do-It-Yourself Funeral Guide

 Until the last hundred years, family members took charge of caring for their dead.
 People typically died at home, and loved ones prepared bodies for burial and conducted rituals without the need for funeral directors.
 Death was an intimate family affair that was affordable, meaningful, and personal.

 Today, death has become a business that is increasingly depersonalised and expensive.
 The average funeral in the UK costs over £3,700 (Royal London National Funeral Cost Index Report 2017), an all time high.
-Families are increasingly going into debt in order to pay for these services, which typically include funeral director fees, burial or cremation fees, casket and headstones, flowers, musicians, printing costs, and catering.
+Families are increasingly going into debt in order to pay for these services.

 Many people don’t realise that there are other options when we die.
 In the UK (and in most other places), the law does not require an undertaker or funeral director in order to conduct a funeral or make final dispensation of the dead.
 With few exceptions, family members have the right to take possession of the body of a deceased loved one and make their own arrangements.
 This enables you to plan every aspect of your funeral and empowers families to create and implement rituals that are meaningful to them.